By: Reine Knobbe

 O- Oil Levels

-Oh, and check the gas dummy!
-LOL you don’t want to get stuck on the side of the road because you ran out of gas.
+Oh, and check the gas!
+You don’t want to get stuck on the side of the road because you ran out of gas.

 15 years and going strong!
 Peace Out, Reine